Scalable Content Delivery with Coded Caching in Multi-Antenna Fading Channels: Further improvement with simultaneous multicasting and multiplexing

 \subsection{Delivery scheme and equivalent content delivery rate}

 The delivery scheme exploiting simultaneous multicasting and multiplexing operates as follows.
 For \textit{placement phase}, we use the same centralized or decentralized placement as in \cite{maddah2013fundamental} and \cite{maddah2013decentralized}, respectively.
-We assume that the users' demands are continuous, such that they are revealed to the server whenever a user requests a file.
-Then, in the \textit{delivery phase}, two demands from each user can be handled in parallel.
-Assume that the server receives two different demands $d^{(1)}_k$ and $d^{(2)}_k$ from each user $k$, $k\in[K]$.
+We still assume that each user $k$ has a sequence of demands $d_k^{(1)}, d_k^{(2)}, \dots, k\in[K]$, which are revealed to the server whenever a user requests a file.
+Next, each demand sequence is split into two subsequences to be delivered simultaneously in the \textit{delivery phase}.
+Assume that at the beginning, the server receives two different demands from each user $k$: $d^{(1)}_k$ in subsequence 1 and $d^{(2)}_k$ in subsequence 2.
 To deliver $\{d^{(1)}_k\}$, the server forms a multicast codeword containing $T(m,K)F$~bits following the centralized/decentralized coded caching scheme, and encodes it in the common signal $\rvVec{X}_0$.
 Meanwhile, it encodes the uncached fraction of $d^{(2)}_k$ containing $(1-m)F$~bits in the private signal $\rv{X}_k$, $k\in[K]$.\footnote{The encoding is across time, but we omitted the time index for simplicity.} The server then transmits $\rvVec{X} = \rvVec{X}_0 + \sum_{k=1}^K \rvVec{W}_k X_k$.
 Each user $k$ can get $d^{(1)}_k$ using its cache content and the multicast codeword decoded from the common signal, following the centralized/decentralized coded caching scheme.
 Next, since user $k$ already cache $mF$~bits of the file $d^{(2)}_k$, it can also get $d^{(2)}_k$ from its cache content and the message decoded from the private signal.
+The succeeding demands in the two subsequences of each user are served similarly.

 Thus, each user can receive two independent flows.
 In the first flow carried in the common message, to deliver a file to each user with coded caching, we need to send $T(m,K)F$ bits, which takes $T(m,K)F/\Rmix_0$ units of time, so the equivalent content delivery rate is $\frac{1}{T(m,K)}\Rmix_0$.
 In the second flow carried in the private message, to deliver another file to each user, we need to send $(1-m)F$~bits, which takes $(1-m)F/\Rsymmix$ units of time, so the equivalent content delivery rate is $\frac{1}{1-m}\Rsymmix$.
 Since the two flows are independent, requested files can be delivered in parallel between two flows and consecutively within each flow.
 Thus, the aggregated content delivery rate with the proposed scheme is simply the sum of the rates achieved with two flows